-Aside from creating unsanitary conditions, bugs are very annoying — from the itchy bites of mosquitos to buzz of flies.
+Aside from creating unsanitary conditions, bugs are very annoying — from the itchy bites of mosquitos to the buzz of flies.
 Moreover, some insects, such as cockroaches, ticks, and mosquitoes may carry diseases that can spread to humans or pets.
 That’s why it is highly important to keep your home bug-free.

 Seal Your Doors

 The best way to prevent pest problems is to keep these small invaders from getting indoors.
 Check for trouble spots that connect the great outdoors to your house.
 Pipes, vents, chimneys, windows, and doors are some of the places pests can sneak through.

 - Add door-seal kits or weatherstripping to the frame perimeter to keep bugs from invading from the top and along the sides of the doors

 - Apply clear caulk when sealing the door joints (areas where the door frame meets the ground and the wall)

 Seal Areas Around Pipes and Vents

 Once you’ve sealed all your doors, you will want to deal with places around pipes and vents as well.
 Most homeowners cope with the utility installation sooner or later.
 Be it for a cable line, phone wiring, or internet service, the lines must go through the walls somehow.
 Therefore, it’s necessary to drill the holes in exterior walls.

 Perhaps the installer has added caulk or sealants around those lines from the inside.
 But what happens with the lines on the exterior of your home?
 Chances are good there are a lot of pipe or utility through-wall penetrations.
 They are often surrounded by gaps that invite pests to get in.
 The most common kinds of penetrations in the walls are those created for air-conditioning, gas, water, and electrical piping.
 Take the time to inspect the entire home and detect these openings, if any.
 The smaller opening can be easily filled out with caulk or pipe sealants.
-On the other hand, the problem with larger gaps, such as roof vents, can be addressed with expandable polyurethane foam.
+On the other hand, larger gaps, such as roof vents, can be addressed with expandable polyurethane foam.